yeboah326/sleep-tracker/README.md

 # sleep-tracker
-A sleep tracking app with built with React, Express and Mongo with a drop of Docker
+A sleep tracking app with built with React, Express and Mongo